Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 1. Select the tax key to be deleted.
 The data for the selected tax key are displayed in the corresponding fields at the bottom.

-  > [Warning] Be aware that the tax key will be deleted permanently.
+  > [Note] Be aware that the tax key will be deleted permanently.

 2. Click the [DELETE] button.
   The selected tax key has been deleted.